gryphonshafer/exact-conf/README.md

 extensions.
 The intended use of [exact::conf](https://metacpan.org/pod/exact::conf) is via the extension interface of [exact](https://metacpan.org/pod/exact).

-    use exact conf, conf, noutf8;
+    use exact -conf, -cli, -noutf8;

 However, you can also use it directly, which will also use [exact](https://metacpan.org/pod/exact) with default options: